Ali503-7/Kanban-board/README.md

-# Kanban-board
+# Kansan-board
-Kanban Board bulided by react
+Kansan Board by React

 # What is Used in this project

-.For icons: react-icons

 .For Styling: Styled Components